๐Ÿ”’

 SourceURLTypeHow it helpedBrief area

-ONS Labour Market Overviewons.gov.ukQuantitativeProvided employment rate and wage growth data for Economic PESTLE pointEconomic environment
+ONS Labour Market Overviewons.gov.ukQuantitativeEmployment rate and wage growth data for Economic PESTLE pointEconomic environment

 CIPD Recruitment Cost Reportcipd.orgQuantitativeCost per hire figures used in CBA calculationSolution costing